10 things to do in Asakusa 浅草のマスト

 Asakusa Ichimon Honten

-Feel like you're back in Tokyo in the 1900s, the soil is clay and the food is traditional Japanese vegetables.
+It's like hopping in a time machine and makes you feel like you're back in Tokyo in the 1900s, the menus are comprised of traditional Japanese vegetables.

 3-12-6 Asakusa, Taito 111-0032 +81 (0) 33 87 56 800